h4rvey-g/Note-Blog/content/USMLE/Immunology/Complement system.md

 		- <span style="background:rgba(240, 200, 0, 0.2)">C3b is also involved in eliminating immune complexes.</span>
 			- Deficiency of C3b will increase risk of [[Systemic lupus erythematosus|SLE]]
 			- C3 is decreased in [[Poststreptococcal glomerulonephritis|PSGN]], [[Diffuse proliferative glomerulonephritis|DPGN]]
-	- Membrane attack complex (MAC)
-		- Formed by C5b–C9
-		- Lysis of bacteria (especially gram‑negative bacteria) by perforation of the cell wall
 	- <span style="background:rgba(240, 200, 0, 0.2)">Anaphylaxis: activation of mast cells and granulocytes via C3a/C4a/C5a</span>
 	- <span style="background:rgba(240, 200, 0, 0.2)">Chemotaxis: attraction of neutrophils via C5a</span>